- Application Information

 When a student begins study at the University leading to a degree, he or she must meet the curriculum requirements in effect at that time.
 However, without prior notice, the University may at any time replace or update curricula and courses.
 All courses may not be offered during a given academic year.
 If a student should drop out of school for a calendar year (12-month period), he or she is obligated to meet any new curriculum requirements imposed by the University subsequent to the student’s initial enrollment.
 Nonattendance in summer school sessions does not constitute a break in enrollment.

-To be considered for admission, an applicant should do the following:
+To be considered for admission:

 Applicants should also see their program for additional admissions information.